Citi-IESE Credit and Debt Markets Project

 Working papers

-- Imposing Sustainability Disclosure on Investors: Does it Lead to Portfolio Decarbonization?
+- Imposing Disclosure on Investors that Choose to Promote Sustainability: Does it Lead to Portfolio Decarbonization?
 Dai, J., Ormazabal, G., Penalva, F., Raney, A. R.

 - Are Green Funds for Real?
 Jaunin, C., Somoza, L., Terracciano, T.